 • Subscribers who opened your last email vs. subscribers who didn’t

-Welcome series are a group of emails that companies send out to new subscribers as soon as they opt into their email marketing list.
-They’re a great way to start your relationship with new contacts on the right foot and set the stage for high engagement.
+Welcome emails are a great way to start your relationship with new contacts and set the stage for high engagement.

 Follow these best practices to send out fantastic welcome campaigns:

-• Embrace automation: When someone opts into your email list, they’ll expect to receive a welcome email right away.
-Make sure you automate your welcome series so your subscribers receive your messages exactly when they should.
+• Embrace automation: Make sure you automate your welcome series so your subscribers receive the right messages at the right time

-• Make your welcome email design consistent with your company branding: Your email marketing content is an extension of your brand experience, so keep your logo, fonts, imagery, design style, color palette, and tone of voice consistent with the rest of your online presence.
+• Design welcome emails that are consistent with company branding: Your email marketing content is an extension of your brand experience, so keep your logo, fonts, imagery, design style, color palette, and tone of voice consistent with the rest of your online presence

-• Send a welcome gift: Many companies offer subscribers something in exchange for joining their email list.
-Some popular choices include discount codes, freebies, and downloadable resources.
+• Send a welcome gift: Some popular gifts for joining an email list include discount codes, freebies, and downloadable resources

 For example, the Canadian boutique Ad hoc sends subscribers emails with curated content based on their browsing history.
-Whoever received the email pictured above was looking at the dresses on their website, so it’s likely they found the targeted content they received informative and helpful.
+Whoever received the email pictured above was looking at the dresses on their website, so it’s likely they found this targeted content informative and helpful.

 Here are some other dynamic ways to personalize email content: